Strain Engineering of Photo-induced Topological Phases in 2D Ferromagnets: Effects of strain on topological properties

-The generic behavior of the transitions, is that several dips in critical strain occur within the phase diagram, close to zeros of the Bessel functions $\mathcal{J}_{0}$ and $\mathcal{J}_{1}$.
-As described in the section on realistic parameter values, $\alpha a_{0}=2.3$, which corresponds to the location of the first dip for which transitions occur for low values of strain, is still quite a large field intensity.
-This leads to the question of whether there exist any mechanism which can lower this critical value further.
-We show that by turning on the NNN exchange integral $J_{2}>0$, which is renormalized by the laser field, the mapping to the Haldane model must also include a flux $\phi_{ijk}=\arctan\left(\chi_{ijk}/J_{2,ik}\right)$, and since both of the quantities $\chi_{ijk}$ and $J_{2,ik}$ depend on $\alpha a_{i}$ in distinct manners, this phase becomes tunable with the electric field intensity, leading to another mechanism for tuning the topological phase.
+We now show that by turning on the NNN exchange integral $J_{2}>0$, which is renormalized by the laser field, the mapping to the Haldane model must also include a flux $\phi_{ijk}=\arctan\left(\chi_{ijk}/J_{2,ik}\right)$, and since both of the quantities $\chi_{ijk}$ and $J_{2,ik}$ depend on $\alpha a_{i}$ in distinct manners.
+This phase becomes tunable with the electric field intensity, leading to another mechanism for tuning the topological phase.
 In this case, the phase diagram acquires two interesting features showcased in Fig. \ref{fig:Phase-diagrams-showcasing-1}, especially evident for strain applied in the AC direction.
 A critical value of electric field exists which provides a transition for vanishing values of strain for a much lower value of electric field $\alpha a_{0}\approx1.38$.
 The value for the critical electric field is also decreased until it vanishes, at a strain of about $15\%$.
 Tuning the strain with high precision near this value can allow for an inversion of the sign of the Floquet Chern number for an arbitrarily small electric field.
-In the ZZ direction, a similar situation occurs for topological to trivial transition, near $11\%$ strain, and this value can be reduced to about $9.5\%$ strain while remaining in the $C_{-}^{F}=-1$ phase by increasing $\alpha$.
-We consider these to be the most important results of this letter, as small values of strain can be achieved by overlaying a 2D magnetic material in a patterned substrate, and thus precise control of topological phases can be obtained in integrated devices.
+In the ZZ direction, a similar situation occurs for topological to trivial transition, near $11\%$ strain, and this value can be reduced to about $9.5\%$ strain while remaining in the $C_{-}^{F}=-1$ phase by increasing $\alpha$. {Furthermore, as is clear from the inspection and comparison of the band structure of the FMCI in a non-trivial phase of Figs. \ref{fig:Phase-diagrams-showcasing} and \ref{fig:Phase-diagrams-showcasing-1}, the presence of a $J_2$ term leads to a stabilization of the topological phase.
+Even for small electric fields, this term ensures a much larger gap will appear, thus rendering the FMCI far more amenable to experimental realizations.} We consider these to be the most important results of this work, as small values of strain can be achieved by overlaying a 2D magnetic material in a patterned substrate, and thus precise control of topological phases can be obtained in integrated devices.